-Three things drive Jamie Stephenson: gratitude, faith, and juice.
-And since co-founding The Juice Standard (TJS) in 2014 beside her longtime best friend Marcella Williams, as TJS’s CEO, Stephenson has helped transform the company from a business to a movement, built on the back of those tenets as she strives to improve Las Vegas’ collective health, one cold-pressed sip at a time.
+Three things drive Jamie Stephenson Goguen: gratitude, faith, and juice.
+And since co-founding The Juice Standard (TJS) in 2014 beside her longtime best friend Marcella Williams, as TJS’s CEO, Goguen has helped transform the company from a business to a movement, built on the back of those tenets as she strives to improve Las Vegas’ collective health, one cold-pressed sip at a time.

-Stephenson came by that poetic passion for juice honestly, when a 2004 post-college move home with her family revealed a singular rule for everyone under her mother’s roof: No one could eat outside the house.
-Months earlier, Stephenson’s stepfather was diagnosed with advanced colorectal cancer.
-Given 7 months to live, in an effort to save her new husband, Stephenson’s mother turned to what she knew best: good food.
+Goguen came by that poetic passion for juice honestly, when a 2004 post-college move home with her family revealed a singular rule for everyone under her mother’s roof: No one could eat outside the house.
+Months earlier, Goguen’s stepfather was diagnosed with advanced colorectal cancer.
+Given 7 months to live, in an effort to save her new husband, Goguen’s mother turned to what she knew best: good food.

 My mom went from shopping at Costco every weekend—loading the pantry with goodies and sweets— to stocking brown rice, kombu and organic and responsibly farmed meats and produce.
 We went completely macrobiotic.
 Vegan, too, for a while.
 Juicing was an everyday part of our lives.
 The rule was, I could live there rent-free…but I had to eat and drink only food made by my mother’s hands.